SchemaCompatibilityStatus Interface

 Remarks

-Future version of SharedTree may provide readonly access to the document in this case because that would be safe, but this is not currently supported.
+Future versions of SharedTree may provide readonly access to the document in this case because that would be safe, but this is not currently supported.

 isEquivalent